Phoebe Hinsdale Brown: Personal life, death, legacy

+She became friends with another hymnwriter, Abby B. Hyde, in 1831.

 Brown's marriage was not a happy one.
 After living for 30 years in Monson, Massachusetts, she was widowed in 1854, and moved into the home of her only son, Samuel Robbins Brown, D. D., who had returned from China, and had become the pastor of the Owasco Outlet Reformed Church, near Auburn, New York.
 On his departure in 1859 to Japan, he being the first American missionary to enter Japan, Brown moved to the home of her daughter Hannah, the wife of Deacon Elijah Smith, who, with her only surviving sister, was residing at Henry, Illinois.
 There, she lived until her death, October 10, 1861, at the age of 79.

 The Rev. Charles Hammond, who was for some years a member of her family, had in his possession her autobiography, a manuscript volume of 412 pages, as well as a volume of her poems, which he had collected from her manuscripts and newspaper slips, which was nearly as large.
 He noted that from her letters and diaries and prose papers yet unpublished, another manuscript volume of equal size could be made.
 He died before publishing these works.